2014 Rutgers Scarlet Knights football team

 The 2014 Rutgers Scarlet Knights football team represented Rutgers University–New Brunswick in the 2014 NCAA Division I FBS football season.
 The Scarlet Knights played their home games at High Point Solutions Stadium in Piscataway, New Jersey in their inaugural year as a member of the Big Ten Conference, having played the previous year in the American Athletic Conference.
 They were led by third year head coach Kyle Flood.
 They finished the season 8–5, 3–5 in Big Ten play to finish in a tie for fourth place in the East Division.
 They were invited to the Quick Lane Bowl where they defeated North Carolina.

-Previous season

-The Scarlet Knights played the 2013 season in the American Athletic Conference.